salvoravida/redux-first-history/README.md

 export default App;
 ```
-* just simple Router no more ConnectedRouter!
+* just simple Router with no more ConnectedRouter!
 * use `push` action creator from `redux-first-history` if you need to dispatch location from `saga` or connected components.
-* Probabily, you already did it with `react-router-redux` or `connected-react-router` (in this case you have only to replace import!)
+* Probably, you already did it with `react-router-redux` or `connected-react-router` (in this case you have only to replace the import!)

 # Abstract

-Working with *relatively large* projects, it's quite common to use both `redux` and `react-router`.
+While working with *relatively large* projects, it's quite common to use both `redux` and `react-router`.

 So you may have components that take location from store, others that take location from router context, and others from withRouter HOC.
-If you are on a crazy project, you could see also connect(withRouter) or withRouter(connect) ....
+If you are on a big crazy already-messed-up project, you could see also connect(withRouter) or withRouter(connect) ....

-This sometimes could generate sync issue, because many components are updated at different time.
+This sometimes could generate sync issue, due to the fact that many components are updated at different time.
 In addition, React shallowCompare rendering optimization will not work as it should.

-With `redux-first-history`, you can mix components that get history from whatever,
+With `redux-first-history`, you can mix components that get history from wherever,
 they will always be tunneled to *state.router.location* !

 # Main features

 * 100% one source of truth (store)
 * No syncronization depending on rendering lifecicle (ConnectedRouter)
-* No React dependance (we want history in store always!)
+* No React dependency (we want history to be always in store!)
 * 100% one-way data flow (only dispatch actions!)
 * improve React shallowCompare as there is only one "location"
 * support react-router v4
 * support @reach/router 1.2.1
 * support mix react-router & @reach-router in the same app.
-* fast migration existing project, with same LOCATION_CHANGE and push actions (taken from RRR)
+* fast migration from existing project, with same `LOCATION_CHANGE` and push actions (taken from RRR)
-* handle Redux Travelling from devTools (that's non sense in production, but if you need ...)
+* handle Redux Travelling from devTools (that's a non sense in production, but at the end of the day this decision it's up to you ...)
-* optionated and blazing fast  (ok every lib must have these features :D)
+* custom opions and blazing fast  (ok, every lib should have these features, that's true :D)

 # Options